mkbeefcake/mkbeefcake/README.md

 With many years of work experience in Software Development and designed & developed across multiple products; by creating proof of concept, developing a minimal viable product (MVP), testing and iterating from their understanding business outcomes and using business metrics to engineer better solutions.

-- Skillsets
+1. Skillsets
-Javascript/Typescript, Python, C++ programming languages React, Node, FastAPI frameworks for full stack development Web3, AI technologies
+- Javascript/Typescript, Python, C++ programming languages
+- React, Node, FastAPI frameworks for full stack development
+- Web3, AI technologies

-- Experience
+2. Experience
-A member of Joystream community, involved as Web3 / React frontend developer A member of LLM solution, involved as FastAPI / React Fullstack developer
+- A member of Joystream community, involved as Web3 / React frontend developer, worked on DAO website
+- A member of LLM solution, involved as FastAPI / React Fullstack developer, worked on AI chatbot.

 ## Main Skills